Goals

 .

-To track all updates and process each one by one, we can use a queue to communicate between the interrupt handler and main
+To track all updates and process each one by one, we can use a ring buffer queue to communicate updates from the interrupt handler and main

 .
-The handler will use a queue to enqueue each update and main
+The handler function will enqueue each update to the ring buffer and main

 How to rework the code: